Coonti/Coonti/readme.md

 * **Built-in media management.** Coonti provides media management tools to handle images, videos, and attachments of any kind to be included on your site.
 * **Themes.** Coonti supports several themes at once, allowing you to create subsites inside your main site and have a precise control over your site layouts.
 * **Menus.** Your site structure is defined with drag-and-drop menus.
 Of course, you can have several menus to offer different views to your content.
+* **Widgets** Widgets are small snippets of content and functionality that can be added to various parts of your site and controlled independently of the content of the pages.
 * **Users and access rights.** Coonti has a full-fledged user management with user groups and roles that can be used to allow and restrict access to certain parts of the system.

 ### Technical Features